Andrew Reynolds (skateboarder)

+Besides his skateboarding career, Reynolds is a member of the garage rock band The Goat and the Occasional Others, which also consists of fellow skateboarder and photographer Atiba Jefferson.

 Skateboarding career

 Before going pro

-After graduating high school in Lakeland, Reynolds moved to Huntington Beach, California with the hope of furthering his skate career.
+After graduating high school in his native Lakeland, Florida, Reynolds moved to Huntington Beach, California with the hope of furthering his skate career.
 Around this time, he was heavily influenced by pro skaters Chad Muska and Tom Penny.

 Reynolds emerged into the skateboarding scene in the early 1990s.
 Following a phone call from pro skater Tony Hawk, Reynolds joined Hawk's then-new skate team Birdhouse.
 Reynolds has stated that Hawk contacted Reynolds despite knowing little about Reynolds or his skating abilities.
 Reynolds explained in 2008:

 "To me, that was such a trip when they told me, 'The ams [amateurs] on Birdhouse are gonna be you and Ocean Howell.'
 And I'm like, 'Me!
 And the guy, from the H. Street video with the Doors song and everything?!'
 I was like, 'Oh my god!'
 It's not even right.
 Some little kid from a hick town, and the other am is Ocean Howell?
 It's wrong.
 It just was so wrong.
 At first, when I met him I was just a fan.
 But then we became friends.
 He would get a girl at every demo almost and I'm just... amazed!
 I thought, 'Man, how does he do it?
 He's so cool.'"

 Professional skateboarder and Emerica team manager Heath Kirchart revealed in 2007 that he perceived Reynolds as his competition, as Reynolds was recruited to Birdhouse after he joined the team.
 Kirchart further explained:

 I don't tell many people this.
 But there was [a] point, I remember when [we] were filming The End when he kickflip noseslided the UCI ten-stair.
 I [thought], "Holy shit!
 Hopefully, I'll do that."
 And I didn't.
 But it was my coming to "Wow!
 He's better than me."
 And since that time it's been way better than me.
 He's not just better than me—he's way better than me.

 In 1998, Reynolds was featured in the fourth Birdhouse video The End, with a section of his footage from the Bro Bowl in Tampa.